computeratepiyush/ComputeratePiyush/README.md

   margin: 2rem 0;
 ">

-At just 19 years old, I've already discovered my dual passions for **cutting-edge development** and **ethical activism**.
-What began as lockdown coding experiments has evolved into a mission to create technology that makes a difference.

-**Weekend Warrior**: While weekdays are dedicated to my professional growth in other domains, weekends are when I bring my most meaningful projects to life.
-This disciplined approach allows me to balance multiple pursuits while maintaining excellence in each.

-My work on [AnimalSave India](#projects) represents the perfect intersection of my technical skills and commitment to creating positive change.
+At 19, I'm building the future while staying true to my values.
+My journey combines technical excellence with a commitment to ethical technology.
+While I explore various professional avenues during weekdays, my weekends are dedicated to passion projects that push boundaries and create impact.

+Currently focusing on backend development for my tools while exploring new opportunities at the intersection of technology and social good.

 </div>